microsoft/jacdac/services/tests/button.md

     events([down, up])

-## Hold event
+## One hold event

 Press and hold the button for more than 500ms, then release

     events([down, hold, up])

-## Hold for 2 seconds (4 hold events)
+## Hold for three hold events

-Press and hold the button for 2 seconds, then release
+Press and hold the button for 3 hold events, then release

     events([down, hold, hold, hold])
-    nextEvent(up, up.time >= 2000 && up.time < 2500)
+    nextEvent(up, up.time >= 1500 && up.time < 2000)

 ## Event timing for hold events

-Press and hold the button for 2 seconds
+Press and hold the button for 4 hold events

     awaitEvent(hold, hold.time >= 500)
     nextEvent(hold, hold.time >= 1000)